sandialabs/scot/docs/source/login.rst

      :width: 100 %
      :alt: Screenshot of SCOT's main screen

-After logging in, you will be presented with a the main page (see image above).
+After logging in, the main page will appear (see image above).